OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

   }
 }
 ```
-(see `Scripts/versus-brawl/speciesStats.json` for available options)
+See `Scripts/versus-brawl/speciesStats.json` for available options.
+You can also change them globally temporarily vby editing that file.

 ## Gametype specific